 2. Parameter logging_collector(boolean)

 Logging in PostgreSQL is enabled if and only if this parameter is set to the true and logging collector is running.
 Logging collector works in the background to collect all the logs that are being sent to stderr that is standard error stream and redirect them to the file destination of log files.
-Some messages cannot be printed on the console that’s why this method is preferred over Syslog.
-For example – while doing scriptings, archieve_command() that is used does not display logs on the console when an error occurs while executing it.
+Some messages cannot be printed on the console; that’s why this method is preferred over Syslog.
+For example – while doing scriptings, the archieve_command() that is used does not display logs on the console when an error occurs while executing it.

 3. Parameter log_directory(string)